 - ¼ cup lemon juice

 - 50 g (1.76 oz) vegan butter, melted

 - 1 ½ tbsp lemon juice

 - Preheat the oven at 160°C/320F.
-Grease a bread form and line the inside with a baking sheet.
+Grease a bread form and line the inside with a baking sheet or breadcrumbs.

 - Sift the flour in a bowl and combine with baking powder, baking soda, vanilla powder, salt, lemon zest and sugar.